top of page

 Jeannette

-Unfortunately, for Jeannette too, the years count and are accompanied by ailments and pains.
+October 2020, we stood in front of our new Breton house.
+'Jeannette', the neighbour across the street, came right over to us.
+It clicked right away.
+We share the same passions.
+Family and friends are everything to Jeannette.
+As she so beautifully put it herself, "Sharing and passing on life is the most beautiful thing there is, it is the core of my existence."
+Unfortunately for Jeannette too the years count.
 Her house, which she shared with her beloved husband and where their son grew up, has become too big and laborious.
 She is moving to a completely renovated character village house, all ground floor and fully equipped.
 Not far from us, but we will certainly miss the daily contact and her infectious smile.
 As a tribute to Jeannette, we have created an small booklet.
 The paper edition is sold out.
-The digital version (PDF) of the cahier Jeannette is available in my bookshop.
+The digital French and Dutch versions (PDF) of the cahier Jeannette are available in my bookshop.

 Collectionneur